NuLL3rr0r/babaei-net-blog-source/fa.babaei.net/content/post/2007-12-23-get-an-email-when-google-visits-your-website/index.md

 /// <summary>
 ///   (The MIT License)
 ///
-///   Copyright (c) 2007 Mohammad S. Babaei
+///   Copyright (c) 2007 Mamadou Babaei
 ///
 ///   Permission is hereby granted, free of charge, to any person obtaining a copy
 ///   of this software and associated documentation files (the "Software"), to deal